-- 4.1.1.The Quoted Portfolio of QfG will be invested in the following themes and sectors: Digital, Health and Cleantech. - 4.1.2.
-Up to 5% of the overall Quoted Portfolio may be invested outside the defined sector specialization in related areas such as traditional media, telecommunication services and holding companies being active both within and outside the outlined playing field. - 4.1.3.
-QfG will hold maximum 5 % of its assets in one single company in the Quoted Portfolio at the time of investment.
-Should situations arise (for instance because of the performance of a particular stock in the portfolio or because of a successful IPO of an unlisted investment) whereby a quoted investment exceeds this maximum ratio, QfG will either divest in order to restore the situation or ask the Board of Directors for approval to maintain the situation for a longer period.
-The 5% limit will not be applicable for securities in lock-up after an IPO and will remain to be not applicable for 6 months following the end of the lock up period.
+4.1.1.The Quoted Portfolio of QfG will be invested in the following themes and sectors: Digital, Health and Cleantech.

+4.1.2.
+Up to 5% of the overall Quoted Portfolio may be invested outside the defined sector specialization in related areas such as traditional media, telecommunication services and holding companies being active both within and outside the outlined playing field.

+4.1.3.
+QfG will invest maximum 5 % of its assets in one single company in the Quoted Portfolio at the time of investment.
+Should situations arise (for instance because of the performance of a particular stock in the portfolio or because of a successful IPO of an unlisted investment) whereby a quoted investment exceeds 7.5% of its assets, QfG will either divest in order to restore the 7.5% threshold or ask the Board of Directors for approval to maintain the situation for a longer period.
+The 5% and 7.5% limit will not be applicable for securities in lock-up after an IPO and will remain to be not applicable for 6 months following the end of the lock up period.